As Workplace Burnout Gets More Attention, Could More Tech Actually Be the Answer?

 While the “always-on” culture fueled by technology has been partially blamed for increases in burnout, the reasons are more complex.
 The 2017 Employee Engagement Series conducted by Kronos Incorporated and Future Workplace found that the top three reasons respondents for burnout included unfair compensation (cited by 41% of respondents), unreasonable workload (32%), and too much overtime/after-hours work (32%).

-“Burnout can be produced from being overly cosseted because organizations are frightened to challenge and develop people,” Thackeray says.
+“Burnout can be produced from being overly cosseted, because organizations are frightened to challenge and develop people,” Thackeray says.
 “So a proper adult conversation needs to be had between the leadership and workforce to deliver results.”

 Some companies are taking those conversations seriously.
-In September 2018, Scott Shute became LinkedIn’s head of mindfulness and compassion, after having served as the company’s VP of global customer operations for more than six years.
-In this role, he focuses on programs that improve employee wellness and engagement.
-He’s launched 30-day meditation challenges, producing meditation-related content, and co-hosting The Compassion and Leadership Summit in June 2019 along with Wisdom 2.0 in Mountain View, California.
+In September 2018, Scott Shute became LinkedIn’s head of mindfulness and compassion, after having served as the company’s vice president of global customer operations for more than six years.
+In this role, Shute focuses on programs that improve employee wellness and engagement.
+He’s launched 30-day meditation challenges, produced meditation-related content, and co-hosted The Compassion and Leadership Summit in June 2019 along with Wisdom 2.0 in Mountain View, California.

 The rise of well-being apps that help monitor everything from how much water you’re drinking to how much sleep and exercise you’re getting may also help employees take better care of themselves, Thackeray says.

-In addition to cultural aspects, 20% of HR leaders who responded to the Kronos research cited insufficient technology for employees to do their jobs as another primary cause of burnout.
+In addition to cultural aspects, 20% of human resources leaders who responded to the Kronos research cited insufficient technology for employees to do their jobs as another primary cause of burnout.
 At organizations with more than 2,500 employees, 27% of respondents felt this way.

 Some organizations are turning to platforms like Glint to enable feedback and monitor engagement, performance, and growth.
 Such tech tools may help organizations spot areas that contribute to burnout and address them, says Jim Barnett, co-founder, CEO, and chair of the software platform.